section-engineering-education/engineering-education/content/articles/how-to-handle-imbalanced-data-in-deep-neural-networks/index.md

 status: publish
 published: true
 url: /how-to-handle-imbalanced-data-in-deep-neural-networks/
-title: Implementing undersampling, oversampling, and SMOTE techniques to handle imbalanced data in deep neural networks
+title: Implementing Undersampling, Oversampling, and SMOTE Techniques in Deep Neural Networks
 description: This tutorial will implement undersampling, oversampling, and SMOTE techniques to balance the dataset.
 author: willyngashu
 date: 2022-05-28T00:00:00-23:48